 In locations where a connector street adjoins a public open space reserve or a waterway corridor, paths can may be located in the public open space reserve or waterway corridor subject to the approval of the Responsible Authority.
 The selection of bicycle and pedestrian path or shared path is to be determined by the context.
 There may not be enough space to provide off-road cycling paths, particularly where there is existing development on one or both sides of the road.

-- Remove both dot points under Notes to Cross section 6 that require: - Minimum street tree mature height 12 metres, and - All kerbs are to be B2 Barrier Kerb - Insert the following note: - Road reserve widths may be reduced adjoining a public open space reserve or waterway corridor.
+- Remove both dot points under Notes to Cross section 6 that require: - o Minimum street tree mature height 12 metres, and - o All kerbs are to be B2 Barrier Kerb

 Corrections required to Cross section 6A (in both PSPs)